HIFA2015 Steering Group

 Mona Nasser is co-ordinator of the Cochrane Developing Countries Network.
 The CDCN is a network of the Cochrane Collaboration registered in 2006 with the aim of addressing some of the deficits in the contribution and participation from developing countries.
 Mona is a researcher/lecturer in Systematic Reviews, Educational Development Office, Dental School, Shahid Beheshti University of Medical Sciences, Tehran, Iran. monanasser1 AT googlemail.com

-Ayo Onatola is a Librarian at St. Christopher Iba Mar Diop College of Medicine, Luton, England.
+Ayo Onatola is the Librarian at St. Christopher Iba Mar Diop College of Medicine, Luton, England.
 He holds BSc (Hons) Biochemistry, PGDE, MLS [Ibadan].
 He is the former Librarian, Medical Schools/ Teaching Hospitals of Ogun State (now Olabisi Onabanjo) University, Sagamu (1993-99) and Lagos State University, Ikeja (1999-2004), Nigeria.
 Author of the book "Basics of Librarianship - theory & practice: a guide for beginners", published 2004.
 His professional interests are in ensuring access to updated Biomedical and Clinical Information in support of excellent medical education, cutting edge research and delivery of effective patient care.He is professionally affiliated to Association for Health Information & Libraries in Africa (AHILA), Nigerian Library Association (NLA); Chartered Institute of Library & Information Professionals (CILIP), UK; and Biohealthmatics Africa Network (BHAN).
 He currently serves on the Advisory Panel of HIFA2015 Campaign. ayoonatola AT yahoo.com

 Tikki Pang is Coordinator of Research Policy and Cooperation at the World Health Organization, Geneva. pangt AT who.int